droqsic/probe/README.md

 </div>

-A lightweight, cross-platform Go library to detect if a file descriptor is connected to a terminal.
-Probe offers superior performance with a sophisticated caching mechanism, making it up to 44x faster than alternatives.
+Probe is a lightweight, cross-platform Go library for detecting whether a file descriptor is connected to a terminal.
+It is designed for high performance, thread safety, and ease of use in modern Go applications.

 ## Features

-- **High Performance**: Optimized caching mechanism makes repeated checks nearly instantaneous
+- ⚡ **High Performance** — Fast terminal detection with intelligent result caching
-- **Cross-Platform**: Works on all major platforms including Windows, macOS, Linux, BSD, and more
+- 🌍 **Cross-Platform** — Works seamlessly on Windows, macOS, Linux, BSD, and more
-- **Zero Allocations**: Makes no memory allocations for any operations
+- 🧵 **Thread-Safe** — Fully safe for concurrent use across goroutines
-- **Thread-Safe**: Designed for concurrent access from multiple goroutines
+- 🧠 **Zero Allocations** — Designed to avoid heap allocations entirely
-- **Simple API**: Clean, intuitive interface that's easy to integrate
+- 🧩 **Minimal Dependencies** — Built using only the Go standard library and x/sys
-- **Minimal Dependencies**: Only depends on standard library and x/sys
+- 🧼 **Simple API** — Clean and intuitive interface for fast integration

 ## Installation